matthewhammer/mo-mem/README.md

 ### CLI Commands

+To start out, try these commands, in this order:

 - `info` checks the canister is there, but no snapshots.
 - `create` / `update` to create the first snapshot.
 - `pull` to download the first snapshot into a local file.
 - `eval "image.size()"` will produce the size of the file, in bytes.

+More generally,

+ - `update` and `create` will produce new snapshots for each invocation,
+ - `pull` will download the latest one, and
+ - `eval` will analyze the latest one (unless `-f` is supplied to it for a different image file).

 ### Motoko VM integration